World Cup 2026 stadiums

 Home Club: Tennessee Titans (NFL), Tennessee State University (NCAA)

-Orlando (Camping World Stadion)
+Orlando (Camping World Stadium)

-Orlando (Camping World Stadion)
+Orlando (Camping World Stadium)

 Capacity: 65.000